 Music Director: Helen Brookes

-Please email Kate Howden [email protected] for more information about how to join the Blackheath Halls Youth Choir.
+Please email Kate Howden [email protected] for more information about the Blackheath Halls Youth Choir.